blaryjp/twitter-slideshow/README.md

 ---

-I simply displays the carousel with CSS.
+[EN] I simply displays the carousel with CSS.
 Recovery images, for cons, there is more complicated.
 Each service has its own method of retrieving images.
 I must proceed on a case-by-case basis.
 You will find a list of services currently supported below.

 The more complicated it is to retrieve images of Twitter (pic.twitter.com and Photobucket).
 Indeed, an image uploaded on Twitter is considered part of the Tweet.